20 Big-Batch Recipes to Make Ahead and Freeze

 - Cut away freezer-burned areas before eating.
 (Freezer burn doesn’t make food unsafe; it’ll just make it dry.)

 - Thaw frozen foods in the fridge, where it can slowly defrost; in cold water; or using your microwave’s defrost setting.

 Ready to get cooking (and cooling?).
-Check out these PersonalPointsTM-friendly recipes that freeze particularly well.
+Check out these Points-friendly recipes that freeze particularly well.
 Tip: Consider doubling the recipe and storing in single-portion containers for an abundance of grab and go meals.

-Lucy Shanker is a copywriter at WW (formerly Weight Watchers).
-Beyond WW.com, the Chicago-born, NYC-based food and culture writer's work has appeared on Consequence of Sound, The Independent, Spindle Magazine, and more.
+Lucy Shanker is a Chicago-born, NYC-based food and culture writer and her work has appeared on Consequence of Sound, The Independent, Spindle Magazine, and more.